opconWizard/opcon-docs/docs/server-programs/request-router.md

   RequestHandler         BIRTPROCESSOR              N               Name of the Request Handler required to process the report request.
   RequestExecutable      .\\ SMABIRTProcessor.exe   N               The path and name of the BIRTPROCESSOR Request Handler executable.
   RequestExecutionPath   .\\                        N               The working directory for the BIRTPROCESSOR Request Handler.
-  RequestArguments       \<Blank\>                  N               Defines the arguments in the BIRTPROCESSOR Request Handler executable\'s command line.
+  RequestArguments       \<Blank\>                  N               Defines the arguments in the BIRTPROCESSOR Request Handler executable's command line.

   : SMA Request Router Configuration: BIRTPROCESSOR Request Handler 06 Settings